kyriakossdr/responsive-website-tailwindcss/README.md

-# Netflix Landing Page Clone
+# Responsive Website with Tailwindcss

 _Some screenshots_
 ![demo-1](demo/demo-1.png)